Dahlia: Ecology

 The most common pollinators are bees and small beetles.

 Pests and diseases

 Slugs and snails are serious pests in some parts of the world, particularly in spring when new growth is emerging through the soil.
-Earwigs can also disfigure the blooms.
+Earwigs can also disfigure the blooms and foliage.
 The other main pests likely to be encountered are aphids (usually on young stems and immature flower buds), red spider mite (causing foliage mottling and discolouration, worse in hot and dry conditions) and capsid bugs (resulting in contortion and holes at growing tips).
 Diseases affecting dahlias include powdery mildew, grey mould (Botrytis cinerea), verticillium wilt, dahlia smut (Entyloma calendulae f. dahliae), phytophthora and some plant viruses.
 Dahlias are a source of food for the larvae of some Lepidoptera species including angle shades, common swift, ghost moth and large yellow underwing.